-A. The program is mostly done online, with one week of required residency each year.
-There is no need to move or quit your job, you can do the program on a part-time basis.
+A. The program is mostly done online, with one week of required residency for an annual research workshop each year.
+There is no need to move or quit your job; you can do the program on a part-time basis.

 Q. How long will it take to earn my PhD degree?

-A. You can complete the degree on your own timeline; anywhere from 4 to 8 years maximum (minimum 48 months, expected 72 months, maximum 96 months).
-Part-time students can expect 6 years to complete their work.
+A. You can complete the degree on your own timeline; anywhere from 4 to 6 years maximum (minimum 48 months, maximum 6 years).

 Q. How does your online PhD program work?
 Is the program very self-directed?

-A. This PhD is research focused, with independent study under faculty supervision.
-Most of your work will be done in virtual learning environments, with lots of interaction with faculty supervisors and your peers, the other PhD students.
-You will have individual meetings with your Supervising team – their frequency and contact mode depend on you and your supervisors.
-There are monthly 2-hour meetings, a short virtual residency in winter, and the one-week in-person residency in the summer, held in San Jose.
-In these meetings you share work, ask questions, do joint reading discussions, give feedback, and engage and learn together on a regular basis.
+A. The Gateway PhD program is research focused, with independent study under faculty supervision.
+Most of your work will be done in virtual learning environments, with a lot of interaction with faculty supervisors and your peers, the other PhD students.
+You will have individual meetings with your supervising team – the frequency and contact mode depend on you and your supervisors.
+There are monthly 2-hour virtual meetings, a virtual residency (typically in March), and the one-week in-person research workshop in the summer held in San Jose, California.
+Students are required to participate in all meetings and are responsible for their own travel and lodging expenses.